Herman Simm: Investigation and conviction

 The criminal case was processed by Estonia's Public Prosecutor's Office and by the Security Police Board who co-operate with the Information Board and with the Ministry of Defence.
 (According to the Penal Code, treason is punishable by imprisonment of three to fifteen years.)

 On 6 November 2008, the Estonian State Prosecutor's Office released some materials of the investigation, according to which Simm's handler may have been an officer of Russia's Foreign Intelligence Service (SVR) who had been using a false identity of an EU citizen.

-On February 25, 2009, Simm pleaded guilty to treason and was sentenced to twelve and a half years imprisonment and the payment of EEK 20,155,000 (€1.288M) in damages.
+On February 25, 2009, Simm pleaded guilty to treason and was sentenced to twelve and a half years imprisonment and the payment of EEK 20,155,000 (€1,288,000) in damages.

 The Harju County Court did not specify which country Simm had handed the secrets to; but chief prosecutor Norman Aas said that Simm had "collected and forwarded classified Estonian and NATO information" to Russia's foreign intelligence service from 1995 until his arrest in 2008.
 Aas also said, "He passed on personal information on some Estonian individuals, something that may damage Estonia's interests."

 It has been unofficially claimed that Estonia had been tipped off by another country.
 Security Police chief Raivo Aeg said Simm would meet three or four times a year in at least 15 European countries with his SVR handlers, identified as Valeri Zentsov and Sergey Jakovlev.
 Aeg also said that an international arrest warrant had been issued for the latter, who is also known under a fake Portuguese identity as Antonio de Jesus Amorett Graf.

 Bankruptcy

 On March 23, 2009, Simm filed for personal bankruptcy.
 Simm has estimated the total value of his liquid assets at 5.4 million EEK (approx €340,000), but the Ministry of Defence, (upheld by the courts), claimed the total to be 21.6 million EEK, and Simm owes 2.1 million EEK to an unnamed bank.
 The court assigned Ly Müürsoo as Simm's temporary receiver and set the date of bankruptcy hearing to 17 April 2009.
 Meanwhile, Simm has been prohibited to realise any of his assets without a permission from the receiver.

 Simm's bankruptcy proceedings are complicated by lack of a prenuptial agreement between Herman Simm and his wife Heete Simm.

-On 23 April 2009, Harju maakohus granted Simm's bankruptcy application, and declared Simm bankrupt.
+On 23 April 2009, Harju County Court granted Simm's bankruptcy application, and declared Simm bankrupt.